PSD2 Compliance Guide for Merchants

 How Does Strong Customer Authentication Work?

 The best way to implement Strong Customer Authentication for a payment system varies.
-In most cases, 3D Secure is a must when paying with a debit or credit card.
+In most cases, is a must when paying with a debit or credit card.
 Many regional payment options, including e-wallets, also provide their SCA-compliant authentication phase.
-Let’s look at the two major ones:
+Let’s look at the two major ones.

 3D Secure